-There was no available data on burn pits at FOBs Al Waleed, Al Walid, Ar Ar and Trebil.
-In sample exposure notes burn pits were mentioned at the following locations; FOB Al Waleed, FOB Ar Ar and Fob Trebil; however there was no indication of whether the burn pits were located on the FOBs or just nearby.
-No further information was available to evaluate.
+In sample exposure notes burn pits were mentioned at the following locations; FOB AI Waleed, FOB Ar Ar and Fob Trebil, however there was no indication of whether the burn pits were located on the FOBs or just nearby.
+No further information or sample data was available to evaluate.

-While not specific to the Irag desert region FOBs, the consolidated epidemiological and environmental sampling and studies on burn pits that have been conducted as of the date of this publication have been unable to determine whether an association does or does not exist between exposures to emissions from the burn pits and long-term health effects (Reference 12).
-The Institute of Medicine committee's (Reference 12) review of the literature and the data suggests that service in Irag or Afghanistan (i.e., a broader consideration of air pollution than exposure only to burn pit emissions) may be associated with long-term health effects, particularly in susceptible (e.g., those who have asthma) or highly exposed subpopulations, such as those who worked at the burn pit.
-Such health effects would be due mainly to high ambient concentrations of PM from both natural and anthropogenic sources. including military sources.
+While not specific to the Iraq Highland region FOBs, the consolidated epidemiological and environmental sampling and studies on burn pits that have been conducted as of the date of this publication have been unable to determine whether an association does or does not exist between exposures to emissions from the burn pits and long-term health effects (Reference 11).
+The Institute of Medicine committee's (Reference 11) review of the literature and the data suggests that service in Iraq or Afghanistan (i.e., a broader consideration of air pollution than exposure only to burn pit emissions) may be associated with long-term health effects, particularly in susceptible (e.g., those who have asthma) or highly exposed subpopulations, such as those who worked at the burn pit.
+Such health effects would be due mainly to high ambient concentrations of PM from both natural and anthropogenic sources, including military sources.
 If that broader exposure to air pollution turns out to be relevant, potentially related health effects of concern are respiratory and cardiovascular effects and cancer.
 Susceptibility to the PM health effects could be exacerbated by other exposures, such as stress, smoking, local climatic conditions, and co-exposures to other chemicals that affect the same biologic or chemical processes.
 Individually, the chemicals measured at burn pit sites in the study were generally below concentrations of health concern for general populations in the United States.
 However, the possibility of exposure to mixtures of the chemicals raises the potential for health outcomes associated with cumulative exposure to combinations of the constituents of burn pit emissions and emissions from other sources.

-No data available to evaluate a health risk.
+No data available to evaluate a health risk